A woman with a sad expression stands in front of three doctors, who tower over her like mountains with their backs turned.

 Something that rarely gets mentioned is that having an unhealthy lifestyle doesn’t always equal being overweight, and most importantly, you don’t have to be obese to have liver disease.
 It can also happen to people who are at a healthy weight.
 It’s sad because, in the moment of feeling my world spiralling out of control after learning about my liver disease, I could also feel the judgment and pity from others when learning of my diagnosis.

-Over the last couple of years, I lost over seven stones, then gained 3 of them, and lost stones back due to my lack of mobility due to my degenerative disc disease and arthritis.
+Over the last couple of years, I lost over 7 stones, then gained 3 of them, and lost them back due to my lack of mobility and my degenerative disc disease and arthritis.
 If you are overweight and have NASH, you are not alone, and although you may feel like giving up, it’s essential to stay on track and begin your journey to a healthier lifestyle.

 Other people’s judgment does not matter; the only thing that matters is your health.